ORNL-CEES/thermochimica/doc/plotGUI.md

 - `Show Legend`: selects whether series on this axis are included in the plot legend

 The following settings are available to configure exported figures:
-- `Export Filename`: name of exported figure, which will be saved to the `outputs` directory (note that the extension corresponding to the format selected in `Export Format` will be appended)
+- `Export Filename`: name of exported figure (default is `plot`), which will be saved to the `outputs` directory (note that the extension corresponding to the format selected in `Export Format` will be appended)
 - `Export Format`: image file format may be selected from the following:
     - `png`: portable network graphic
     - `pdf`: portable document format